Estimating Individual Responses when Tomorrow Matters: Estimating average partial effects

-For estimation we proceed in three steps.
-First, we estimate the parameters $\theta_{it}$ that govern the belief distribution.
+\paragraph{First step.} First, we estimate the parameters $\theta_{it}$ that govern the belief density.
 Assuming that subjective expectations responses $m_{it}=m(\pi_{it})$ are available, a minimum-distance estimator solves where $d$ is some distance function (e.g., Euclidean).
+Under the assumption that beliefs are elicited without error, i.e., $m_{it}=m(\pi_{it})$, this step involves no sampling uncertainty.